+While performing Gandusha, the person is asked to keep the prescribed oil in the mouth for some time frame.
 Gandusha/Kabala helps to balance the affected doshas by optimizing the sensory and motor nerve conductivity, removal of toxins and stabilizing the digestive function.
 The procedure is ideally done on a warm and hot day and inside a room that is not exposed to wind.
-The treatment begins with a gentle soothing massage of the neck and shoulders for a few minutes.
-This is followed by tilting the face slightly upwards and pouring the prescribed solution into the open mouth.
-The mouth is closed and the solution is retained without swallowing until saliva fills up the mouth and the eyes start watering.
-It is ideally done on an empty stomach.
+The Gandusha treatment first starts with a neck and shoulder massage to loosen up the area to start the procedure.
+Then the face is tilted slighted upwards and the prescribed oil solution is poured into the mouth cavity.
+This oil needs to be kept inside the mouth for quite some time until the eyes start watering and saliva starts to fill the mouth.
+Be cautious not to swallow the oil.
+This should be done on an empty stomach.

-In Ayurveda, Gandusha/Kabala is recommended in diseases affecting the eyes, ears, teeth, gums, tongue, throat, inner lining of the mouth, paranasal sinuses, migraines; pathologies caused by the lesions of any of the 12 cranial nerves, stiffness of the muscles of the neck and shoulders, drowsiness, bad-breath, loss of appetite, dryness of mouth, etc. The substances usually prescribed for Gandusha/Kabala are milk, honey, suitable ghee or oils, herbal decoctions, urine and meat soups - depending on the pathologies to be attended.
+In Ayurveda, Gandusha/Kabala is recommended in diseases affecting the eyes, ears, teeth, gums, tongue, throat, the inner lining of the mouth, paranasal sinuses,stiffness of the muscles of the neck and shoulders, drowsiness, bad-breath, loss of appetite, dryness of mouth, etc. The substances usually prescribed for Gandusha/Kabala are milk, honey, suitable ghee or oils, herbal decoctions, - depending on the pathologies to be attended.
 The temperature of such substances can be either warm, lukewarm or cold depending on its desired effects on the disease.
 As part of the daily regimen, even in a healthy individual, it is advised to do Kabala with organic sesame oil, coconut oil or lukewarm water mixed with powdered sesame seeds.
 This treatment should be done first thing in the morning.